11 Unforgettable Road Trips to Take in Retirement

 6. Key West Overseas Highway

 If you love the sandy beaches and crystal blue waters of Florida, then don't miss adding the Conch Republic Road to your road trip itinerary.
-Stretching from Miami to Key West, the drive is 160 miles long and will take about four hours to drive.
+Stretching from Miami to Key West, the drive is 160 miles and should take about four hours.

 However, you should take a couple of days to explore everything the Florida Keys has to offer, such as Everglades National Park, Key Largo, Big Pine Key, Turtle Hospital, the John Pennekamp Coral Reef State Park and Dolphin Research Center.